Sasikumar-20/Covid-19-Data-Analysis-/README.md

 # Covid-19-Data-Analysis-
-This repository contains the files
+This repository contains
+1. SQL for Data Exploration